 Liam began his career in the pharmaceutical industry in a medical marketing role at Roche in South Africa.
-He received his M.D. degree and Ph.D. degree in immunology from the University of Cape Town and his M.B.A. degree from the University of Michigan.
-Liam completed his internal medicine training and fellowship in Immunology at Groote Schuur Hospital and associated teaching hospitals in Cape Town, South Africa.
+He received his medical degree and Ph.D. degree in immunology from the University of Cape Town and his M.B.A. degree from the University of Michigan.

 Jason Rhodes is a partner at Atlas Venture and focuses on the creation, development, and business strategy of novel therapeutics companies.
-He sits on the boards of Atlas portfolio companies Replimune, Bicycle Therapeutics, and several seed-stage companies.
-Prior to joining Atlas, Jason was president and CFO of Epizyme (NASDAQ: EPZM), which he joined when it was a private, research-stage company and helped lead through a series of successful partnerships and an IPO in 2013.
-Prior to that Jason was vice president of business development at Alnylam (NASDAQ: ALNY), and he was a founder and partner with Fidelity Biosciences before that.
+He is the chairman and was the founding CEO of Generation Bio, and is the executive chairman and acting CEO of Disarm Therapeutics.
+He sits on the boards of Atlas portfolio companies Replimune (NASDAQ: REPL), Accent Therapeutics, Gemini Therapeutics, Bicycle Therapeutics, and several seed-stage companies.
+Prior to joining Atlas, Jason was president of Epizyme (NASDAQ: EPZM), which he joined when it was a private, research-stage company and helped lead through a series of successful partnerships and an IPO in 2013.
+Prior to that Jason led business development at Alnylam (NASDAQ: ALNY), and he was a founder and partner with Fidelity Biosciences before that.
 Jason received his BA from Yale University and his MBA from the Wharton School of the University of Pennsylvania.
-He is a member of the advisory board of the BIDMC Institute for RNA Medicine, the investment advisory board of the Blavatnik fund at Yale, the industry advisory board of the Models to Medicine (M2M) Center at UMass Amherst, and the Berklee College of Music Presidential Advisory Council.
+He is a member of the advisory board of the Harvard Institute for RNA Medicine, the investment advisory board of the Blavatnik fund at Yale, and the Berklee College of Music Presidential Advisory Council.

 For more than 25 years, Tim Shannon has been an entrepreneur, executive, researcher, professor, and practicing physician in pulmonary and critical care medicine.
 A Canaan investor since 2009, we rely on Tim’s operating experience to help companies grow from their earliest stages to funded companies creating value through partnerships, M&A and IPOs.
 Most recently, Tim was startup CEO and currently serves as the Chairman of Arvinas, named by Fierce Biotech as a Fierce 15 company of 2015.